zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Window Functions.md

 **Parameter description**:

 -   Expr: Double type.
-    -   If the input is ‘string’ or ‘bigint’ type, it is converted to ‘double’ type and involved in operation.
+    -   If the input is ‘string’ or ‘bigint’ type, it is converted to ‘double’ type and counted in the operation.
 If it is another data type, an exception is indicated.
-    -   If the input value is NULL, this row is ignored.
+    -   If the input value is NULL, this row is excluded.
-    -   If the keyword ‘distinct’ is specified, it indicates calculating the sample standard deviation of unique value.
+    -   If the keyword ‘distinct’ is specified, it indicates calculating the sample standard deviation of the unique value.
--   partition by \[col1, col2..\]: specified columns to use window function.
+-   partition by \[col1, col2..\]: Specifies columns to use window function.
--   Order by col1\[asc|desc\], col2\[asc|desc\]:  if ‘order by’ clause is not specified, return the sample standard deviation in current window.
-If ‘order by’ clause is specified, the return result is ordered according to specified sequence and return the sample standard deviation from start row to current row in current window.
+-   Order by col1\[asc|desc\], col2\[asc|desc\]: If ‘order by’ clause is not specified, return the sample standard deviation in the current window.
+If ‘order by’ clause is specified, the return result is ordered according to the specified sequence and return the sample standard deviation from start row to current row in the current window.

 **Return value**:

 When the input is ‘decimal’ type, return ‘decimal’; otherwise, return ‘double’.

-**Note:** If the keyword ‘distinct’ has been specified, the ‘order by’ clause cannot be used.
+**Note:** If the keyword ‘distinct’ is specified, the ‘order by’ clause cannot be used.

 ## SUM {#section_ggy_vzz_vdb .section}